-- Independent Study (IS) will only be permissible in cases of: - unavoidable scheduling conflicts, OR - if students are required to pursue a course that is not offered in the regular curriculum, OR - if students need to add one more credit hour to a course in order to meet graduation requirements - Eligible Bachelor of Arts students may take no more than a total of 12 hours by IS.
-Eligible Associate of Arts students may take no more than a total of 6 hours by IS. - The college's academic departments will be given the opportunity to identify courses in their curriculum that cannot be taken by IS.
-The professor who normally teaches the course should be the first choice to administer the IS; however, a professor has the right to refuse to supervise an IS. - There will be an additional IS fee charged on top of the normal cost of the course.
-Consult the fee schedule for current fees. - All IS must be approved by the V.P. of Academics. - The syllabi for IS courses should be comparable in rigor to traditional classes for the level and credit load of the course. - Students must have weekly contact with their professor during the semester.
-This can be done in person, via internet, or by phone call.
+- Independent Study (IS) will only be permissible in cases of: - unavoidable scheduling conflicts, OR - if students are required to pursue a course that is not offered in the regular curriculum, OR - if students need to add one more credit hour to a course in order to meet graduation requirements - Eligible Bachelor of Arts students may take no more than a total of 12 hours by IS. - Eligible Associate of Arts students may take no more than a total of 6 hours by IS. - The college's academic departments will be given the opportunity to identify courses in their curriculum that cannot be taken by IS.
+The professor who normally teaches the course should be the first choice to administer the IS; however, a professor has the right to refuse to supervise an IS. - There will be an additional IS fee charged on top of the normal cost of the course. - All IS must be approved by the Dean of Undergraduate Studies. - The syllabi for IS courses should be comparable in rigor to traditional classes for the level and credit load of the course. - Students must have weekly contact with their professor during the semester.
+This can be done in person, via the internet, or by phone call.
 Assignments will be submitted to the professor according to the schedule specified in the IS syllabus, and late work will be reduced in grade according to the policy established in the syllabus.
-At least one-half of the assignments will be submitted for grading by mid-term.
+At least one-half of the assignments will be submitted for grading by mid-term. - Attendance must be marked once a week by Friday. - The current incomplete grade policy will apply to all independent studies not completed by the last day of finals.

-- Attendance must be marked once a week by Friday. - The current incomplete grade policy will apply to all independent studies not completed by the last day of finals. - The form to apply for Independent Study may be picked up in the Academic Records Office or found on Trinity's website.
-It must be properly signed, filled out, and returned to the Academic Records Office to be approved.
+• The form to apply for Independent Study may be found online.
+It must be properly signed and filled out to be approved.
 The student and professor will be notified by email when the course is set up.